aimeeu/research/nomad/install.md

 	◦	}
 	◦
 	•	ACLs (Access Control Lists):
-	◦	Enable ACLs for secure access: acl {
+	◦	Enable ACLs for secure access:acl {
 	◦	  enabled = true
 	◦	}
 	◦
-	◦	Bootstrap ACLs on one server: nomad acl bootstrap
+	◦	Bootstrap ACLs on one server:nomad acl bootstrap
 	◦
 	◦	Save the generated token and use it to create policies and tokens for users and services.
 7. Integrate with Consul (Optional but Recommended)